1988 October Riots: Aftermath

 Following the riots, the Bendjedid government promised political reforms with a "greater democratisation of political action" and "political and institutional changes".
 On 13 October, President Chadli announced that the 1976 Constitution would be revised through a referendum on 3 November.
 This referendum had a participation rate of 83.1% with 92.27% of the voters in favor of its revision.
 The Constitution of 1989 was submitted to a referendum on 23 February 1989, ushering in what some believe was a new chapter of Algerian history.

-In comparison to the previous constitution, the 1989 constitution demonstrates the new direction of the Algerian government.
+In comparison to the previous constitution, the 1989 constitution demonstrated the new direction of the Algerian government.
 The reference to socialism is not found in the new constitution and the recognition of freedom of the individual replaces the recognition of the freedom of the people found in the previous constitution.
 In Article 1, Algeria is referred to as a "socialist state" while the 1989 constitution asserts that it is a "democratic and people's republic".
 Similarly, Chapter 2 which dedicated fifteen articles to explaining the government's commitment to socialism is completely removed.
 The transition from socialism to democracy is often interpreted as a new openness to pluralism.
 This analysis is supported by the introduction of Article 42 which states all citizens have the "right to create associations with a political character".

 This article gives credibility to opposing political parties such as the Parti d'Avant-Garde Socialistes (PAGS) and the Front Islamique du Salut (FIS) to emerge on the scene.
 Nevertheless, according to Aït-Aoudia, this puts these political reforms into question by interrogating the possibility of truly reforming a one-party state into a democracy.
 She argues that by making the FLN party the apparatus of the state, there is a lack of precedent on how to create a democratic system where multiple political parties can occupy various positions peacefully.
-The constitution of 1989 gives a new role to the army relegating it to defending the national independence of Algeria.
-Finally, the new constitution puts an emphasis on religion in its preamble, stating that Algeria is a "land of Islam".
+The constitution of 1989 gives a new role to the army relegating it to defending the national independence of Algeria.The new constitution puts an emphasis on religion in its preamble, stating that Algeria is a "land of Islam".